Sexuality in Islam: Concubinage

 Before the abolition of slavery, concubinage existed alongside marriage as a permitted relationship in Islamic law that allowed a man to have sexual intercourse with his female slaves.
 Concubinage, which was a sexual relationship between a Muslim man and an unmarried female slave whom he owned, was the only legal sexual relationship outside marriage in Islamic law.

 "Concubine" (surriyya) refers to the female slave (jāriya), whether Muslim or non-Muslim, with whom her master engages in sexual intercourse.
 The word surriyya is not mentioned in the Quran.
-However, the expression "Ma malakat aymanukum" (that which your right hands own), which occurs fifteen times in the sacred book, refers to slaves and therefore, though not necessarily, to concubines.
-Concubinage was a pre-Islamic custom that was allowed to be practised under Islam through some reform with Jews and non-Muslim people.
+However, the expression ma malakat aymanukum ("that which your right hands own"), which occurs fifteen times in the sacred book, refers to slaves and therefore, though not necessarily, to concubines.
+Concubinage was a pre-Islamic custom that was allowed to be practiced under Islam through some reform with Jews and non-Muslim people.
 Muhammad also inspired to free "converted pious" concubines and marry them.

 Islamic jurisprudence sets limits on the master's right to sexual intercourse with his female slave.
 A man's ownership of his unmarried slave-girl gave him an exclusive right to have sex with her under the condition that he could not sell her to others (in order to prevent prostitution of slaves) and neither harm her.
 A man could own a limitless number of concubines that he could afford and maintain their upkeep, but could not have access to the slave-girls owned by his wife.
 Marriage between the master and his concubine was only possible if she was granted free status first.
 To avoid pregnancies, the master had the right to practice coitus interruptus.
 The birth of progeny would change the legal status of the concubine to that of umm al-walad ("mother of the child"); as such, the concubine could not then be sold and her child would be seen as legitimate and free.
 On the (lawful) death of her master, she would automatically acquire free status.

 Purification and hygiene

 Sexual hygiene in Islam is a prominent topic in Islamic jurisprudence (fiqh) due to its everyday nature.
 After sexual intercourse or seminal discharge, individuals enter a state known as junub (جنب) meaning ritually impure due to sexual intercourse or seminal discharge.

-This state prevents a person from offering salat, and a person in such a state must perform a full-body ablution known as ghusl to regain the state of ritual purity necessary to once again perform prayers, or touching a copy of the Quran.
+This state prevents a person from offering salah, and a person in such a state must perform a full-body ablution known as ghusl to regain the state of ritual purity necessary to once again perform prayers, or touching a copy of the Quran.